• O

 Part-Time Opportunities

-Serving part-time as a Navy Reserve Sailor, your duties will be carried out during your scheduled drilling and training periods.
-During monthly drilling, Information Systems Technicians in the Navy Reserve typically work at a location close to their homes.
+When serving part-time as a Navy Reserve Nurse, your duties are carried out during your scheduled drilling and training periods.
+During monthly drilling, Nurse Corps Officers in the Navy Reserve typically work at a location close to their homes.

 For annual training, you may serve anywhere in the world, including locations in the U.S., at bases overseas, or in areas where humanitarian needs are great.